 JPEG Captures images in JPEG format. (default setting) You can change the number of recorded pixels in [JPEG Recorded Pixels], and the image quality level in [JPEG Quality].
 RAW The RAW format is a CMOS sensor output format saved without processing.
 RAW files are recorded with the general-purpose DNG (Digital Negative) format designed by Adobe Systems.
 Effects of White Balance, Custom Image and Color Space are not applied to the captured images, but they are saved as actual original information.
-When you perform the development process by using the RAW Development function (p.180), or using the provided software "SILKYPIX Developer Studio 3.0 for PENTAX" (p.208), you can create JPEG images with these effects.
+When you perform the development process by using the RAW Development function (p.174), you can create JPEG images with these effects.
 RAW+ Captures images in both RAW and JPEG formats.
-When [One Push File Format] is assigned to the ◉/ో button, you can press the ◉/ to button to temporarily change the file format and save an image in both file formats. (p.145)
+When [One Push File Format] is assigned to the 1/ file button, you can press the 1/ file button to temporarily change the file format and save an image in both file formats. (p.139)

-- When Digital Filter or HDR Capture is set, the file format is fixed to [JPEG] and cannot be changed.
-To change the file format, turn these functions off. - When the capture mode is set to March (Night Scene HDR)/ (Quick Macro)/HDR (HDR) of SCN (Scene) mode, or BC (Blur Control) mode, the image is saved in JPEG format, regardless of the [File Format] setting.
+- When Digital Filter, HDR Capture or Smart Effect is set, the file format is fixed to [JPEG] and cannot be changed.
+To change the file format, turn these functions off. - When the capture mode is set to BC (Blur Control) mode or Man (Night Scene HDR)/ (Quick Macro)/HDR (HDR) of SCN (Scene) mode, the image is saved in JPEG format, regardless of the [File Format] setting.